moodlehq/mdlrelease/README.md

     ./prerelease.sh --type on-sync

-Note that most of the time we also release stable branches together with a master on-sync, if that is the case we use the following command instead:
+Note that most of the time we also release stable branches together with a main on-sync, if that is the case we use the following command instead:

     ./prerelease.sh --type weekly
-    # Overwrite weekly master branch with an on-sync master.
+    # Overwrite weekly main branch with an on-sync main.
     ./prerelease.sh --type on-sync

 By default this script prepares the branches and gives you the commands to push.
 It doesn't actually push up to the integration server. there is an optional argument *-p* which if specified pushes the updated branches to the integration repository.

-Note that the **last week of on-sync**, it's better to perform a normal master release (weekly) in order to guarantee that versions have diverged.
+Note that the **last week of on-sync**, it's better to perform a normal main release (weekly) in order to guarantee that versions have diverged.
 If this is such a week, please proceed accordingly.

 **IMPORTANT:** If this is the **last week of on-sync**, don't forget to disable the [Continuous queues manager job](https://ci.moodle.org/view/Tracker/job/TR%20-%20Manage%20queues%20on%20continuous/) right now to prevent it to continue processing issues once on-sync is finished.